2021–2025 Bulgarian political crisis: October 2022 election

 The parties which formed the previous coalition: PP, BSPzB and DB failed to gain a majority only reaching 98 of the seats.
-Meanwhile the two pro-Russian and nationalist parties VAZ and the new formed Bulgarian Rise (led by former interim prime minister Yanev) both made gains.
+Meanwhile, the two pro-Russian and nationalist parties VAZ and the new formed Bulgarian Rise (led by former interim prime minister Yanev) both made gains.
 GERB became largest party with around 25% and 67 seats.
 ITN failed to reach the 4% threshold.

 It took three days for the Assembly to vote on a chairperson following the election.
-In the mean time, a dog called "Johnny" received joking endorsements from the public to become the chairman instead.
+In the meantime, a dog called "Johnny" received joking endorsements from the public to become the chairman instead.
 Eventually, Vezhdi Rashidov from GERB was approved as a compromise on 21 October.

 The first mandate went to GERB, and they proposed Nikolay Gabrovski.
 Gabrovski was disapproved by parliament on December 14.

 During the government formation a debate about the return of paper ballots broke out which was abolished due to concerns of vote buying.
 GERB, DPS and BSP supported the return and were able to override a veto of president Radev against the changes of the electoral code.

 The second mandate went to the second largest party PP on 3 January 2023.
 The third and last mandate was given to BSP which was also unable to form a government thus triggering snap elections, scheduled for 2 April 2023.
-However, BSP opened up to a potential cooperation with GERB, which has the potential for a breakthrough.
+However, BSP opened up to a potential cooperation with GERB, which had the potential for a breakthrough.
 Galab Donev was selected by Radev to lead another interim government.